tansudasli/analytics-sandbox/README.md

     - 1.0-scikit-learn, contains only winning models of scikit-learn versions.
 It represents change from _statistical approach_ to **ML-approach**
     - 0.2-scikit-learn, contains scikit-learn versions
     - 0.1-statsmodels.api, (before scikit-learn) covers statsmodels.api implementations w/ detailed explanations
+- about _models_
+    - GPA and real_estate data are already cleaned. and test/train split is not applied.
+    - car_sales data has all ML steps.